Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: METHODS

 \subsection{Muscle tone estimation}

-In this study, we measure effects of muscle tone by evaluating the change in resistance to externally-applied force as the index finger is extended.
-We measure stiffness by evaluating the change in cable tension per cable retraction distance, which gives us an estimate of how much finger resistance is overcome for the robot to assist hand-opening.
+In this study, we measure effects of muscle tone by evaluating the change in resistance to externally-applied force as the fingers are extended.
+We measure stiffness by evaluating the change in cable tension per cable retraction distance, which gives us an estimate of how much resistance is overcome for the robot to assist hand-opening.

-We obtain applied force readings on the index finger by mounting a uniaxial load cell (FSH00097, Futek, force \mbox{resolution 0.28N)} within the fingertip splint in series with the robotic pull-tendon.
+We obtain applied force readings for the index finger by mounting a uniaxial load cell (FSH00097, Futek, force \mbox{resolution 0.28N)} within the fingertip splint in series with the finger-specific pull-tendon.
 The sensorized splint incorporates a bearing-mounted pulley to minimize sensing losses due to possible off-axis moments during contact with objects.
-Cable retraction distance is measured by the motor encoder.
+Cable retraction distance is measured by the motor encoder since all fingers move together.

 We obtain stiffness measurements by fitting a slope to the cable force-displacement data via linear regression on the points between the first instance of force above the 0.28N sensor threshold and the maximum peak force, for each hand-opening movement, within a given experimental phase.